firstbatchxyz/dria-cli/README.md

 ## Usage

-You can see available commands with `dria help`:
+You can see available commands with `dria help`, which outputs:

 ```sh
 dria <command>